MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v2.0.3/Find-AzureRmResource.md

 ```

 ### -TagValue
+The value of the tag to query by.

 ```yaml
 Type: String
 Parameter Sets: Lists the resources based on the specified scope., Get a resources using a multi-subscription query.